mmorancassy/arq.springboot.infinispan/README.md

-# arq.springboot.infinispan
+# SpringBoot-MongoDB-Infinispan architecture
-SpringBoot concept test integrated with Infinispan in memory data grid
+SpringBoot concept test integrated with MongoDB and Infinispan in memory data grid